ATL-WDI-Curriculum/bootstrap-intro/readme.md

 <script src="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.6/js/bootstrap.min.js" integrity="sha384-0mSbJDEHialfmuBBQP6A4Qrprq5OVfW37PRR3j5ELqxss1yVqOtnepnHVP9aJ7xS" crossorigin="anonymous"></script>
 ```

-- You can [download the complied and minified CSS, JS, and fonts](http://getbootstrap.com/getting-started/#download) and include them manually.
+- You can [download the complied and minified CSS, JS, and fonts](http://getbootstrap.com/getting-started/#download) and include them manually in link and script tags.

-- You can [download the uncompiled source code as SASS or LESS](http://getbootstrap.com/getting-started/#download) (which we'll touch on later), pick the components you want, and compile the subset that you need.
+- You can [download the uncompiled source code as SASS or LESS](http://getbootstrap.com/getting-started/#download) (which we'll touch on later), pick the components that you want, and compile the subset that you need.

-### You're Also Gonna Need jQuery...
+### You Are Also Going to Need jQuery...

 `<script src="https://ajax.googleapis.com/ajax/libs/jquery/2.1.4/jquery.min.js"></script>`